-In case of heavy work conditions and at high radial forces acting on the shaft end the ball bearing at the drive (DE) side can be replaced with a roller bearing series NU3 or NU2 of the same dimensions, if the motor is a 4-, 6- or 8-poled horizontally mounted motor.
+In case of heavy work conditions and at high radial forces acting on the shaft end the ball bearing at the drive (DE) side can be replaced with a roller bearing series NU2 or NU3 of the same dimensions, if the motor is a 4-, 6- or 8-poled horizontally mounted motor.

-For vertically mounted motors with high axial loads, conical bearings type 7xxx is recommended on drive (DE) side.
+For vertically mounted motors with high axial loads, angular contact ball bearings type 7xxx is recommended on drive (DE) side.